mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 There are 9 other characters in 3 sets of 3.

-Columns 2-4  are for the file\'s OWNER.  (named later on the line, "allen" in this case)
+Columns 2-4  are for the file's OWNER.  (named later on the line, "allen" in this case)

-Columns 5-7  are for the file\'s GROUP.  (named later on the line, "staff" in this case)
+Columns 5-7  are for the file's GROUP.  (named later on the line, "staff" in this case)

 Columns 8-10 are for everyone else, except the superuser who always has